safinaskar/gavin/README-EN.markdown

 What is Gavin?
 --------------
-In 2004 Gavin Barraclough created multitasking operating system with GUI, filesystem and mouse support (the OS has no name, so I will call it Gavin).
+In 2004 Gavin Barraclough created multitasking operating system for x86 with GUI, filesystem and mouse support (the OS has no name, so I will call it Gavin).
 It is written in C, it has only one source file and this file has size 3.5 kilobytes!
 Then Gavin sent OS to [IOCCC](http://www.ioccc.org/) (the International Obfuscated C Code Contest) and won.
 Of course, code is very obfuscated, for example: